kkharji/clj-duct-reitit/README.md

 [reitit syntax]: https://cljdoc.org/d/metosin/reitit/0.5.5/doc/basics/route-syntax

-#### `:duct.module.reitit/registry`
+#### `:duct.reitit/registry`

 A map of handler and middleware keys and their integrant initialization arguments.

-#### `:duct.module.reitit/opts`
+#### `:duct.reitit/options`

 Extra reitit and ring options
   - `:muuntaja`: if boolean true then the default muuntaja instance will be used, otherwise the value of `:muuntaja`.
+  - `:coercion`: coercion configuration, default nil.
+    - `:coercer`: either 'malli 'spec 'schema or a value for custom coercor.
-  - `:coercion`: whether to add reitit.ring.middleware.coercion middleware.
+    - `:pretty-coercion?` whether to pretty print coercion spec errors
+    - `:error-formater` custom function to format the return body.
-  - `:environment`: environment variables to be passed to be injected to handlers.
+  - `:environment`: environment variables to be injected to handlers.
   - `:middlewares`: global middleware to be passed to reitit middleware key with the default once.
-  - `:cors` cross-origin resource sharing settings, In development, the origin will always be a wildcard as the example above. valid keys: `:headers, :origin, :methods`
+  - `:cross-origin` cross-origin resource sharing configuration, In development, the origin will always be a wildcard as the example above. valid keys: `:headers, :origin, :methods`
-  - `:coercer`: either 'malli 'spec 'schema or a value for custom coercor.

 ### Overview